gluster/glusterdocs/docs/Developer-guide/Development-Workflow.md

 Regression tests (i.e, execution of all test cases accumulated with every commit) is not automatically triggered as the test cases can be extensive and is quite expensive to execute for every change submission in the review/resubmit cycle.
-Instead, it is triggered when the patch contributor issues a Verified: +1 on gerrit.
 Passing the regression test is a necessary condition for merge along with code review points.

-To run all regression tests locally, run the below script from glusterfs root directory.
+To check and run all regression tests locally, run the below script from glusterfs root directory.

 ```console
 # ./run-tests.sh